MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/cluster-ip-resources-fail-2-node-2-site-fsw-cluster.md

 In the end, because of the disconnected node, the cluster groups on both nodes are in a failed state.
 You have to manually bring them online again.

-If the two cluster nodes were in the same site, a similar network disconnect would cause the public VLAN NIC on Node 2 would fail in the same way.
-However, in that case all the cluster groups on Node 2 would fail over to Node 1.
+If the two cluster nodes were in the same site, a similar network disconnect would cause the public VLAN NIC on Node 2 to fail in the same way.
+However, in that case all the cluster groups on Node 2 would fail over to Node 1 and the cluster IP address resources on Node 1 would not fail.

 ## Cause